top of page

 Here is where you can read more about Haran, the person, and also Mount Haran, in scripture:

-I'd like to finish by borrowing this prayer, from the prophet, Habakkuk:
+I'd like to finish by sharing this prayer, from the prophet, Habakkuk:

 Habakkuk's Prayer, Chapter 3